Derek-R-S/Dark-Reflective-Mirror/README.md

 ## What
 Dark Reflective Mirror is a transport for Mirror Networking which relays network traffic through your own servers.
 This allows you to have clients host game servers and not worry about NAT/Port Forwarding, etc. There are still features I plan on adding but it still is completely usable, Some people in the Mirror discord are even using it in their games!
 Also note, If you see some thins that could use optimizations please tell me!
 I love to learn and would like to make this as optimized as possible.
 Thanks.

+## Features
+* WebGL Support, WebGL can host servers!
+* Built in server list!
+* Relay password to stop other games from stealing your precious relay!
+* Relay supports connecting users without them needing to port forward!
+* Direct Connect Support, Allows dedicated servers to use the built in server list, but not use any relay bandwidth!

 ## Plans